springlie/coprintf/README.md

 ## What's more ##

 This project is really same as [cecho](https://github.com/springlie/cecho), which supports similar functions to `echo` in shell script.
-Yes, `coprintf` is just the C version of `cecho`!